Nomadic Backpacker

 February 15, 2023 | Tagged: United Kingdom

 I made a day trip from Milton Keynes to the University City of Oxford.
-Here are my 16 Top Things To See in this stunning historical city.
+Here are my 16 Top Things To See in the Beautiful Historical City of Oxford.

 I went and backpacked the world-famous university city of Oxford.